We aim to instil in pupils an appreciation of how fascinating, creative, satisfying and useful Mathematics can be.

 Mathematics in the Middle School

 Pupils in the higher sets also study the Level 2 Certificate in Further Mathematics.
-Pupils who are below these sets, subject to performance in Fourth Year, have the opportunity to take the qualification after school in Fifth Year.

 Our Sixth Formers take the Edexcel Mathematics course.
 This comprises of three papers (two pure and one applied consisting of Mechanics and Statistics).
 All three papers are taken at the end of the course.